alexmatze/lofar-grid-hpccloud/README.md

 Pre-built containers are public hosted at [SURFSara](https://lofar-webdav.grid.sara.nl/software/shub_mirror/tikk3r/lofar-grid-hpccloud/).
 Sort by date to find the latest container there.

+If you intend to build a container for CEP3, do the following:
+1) Build Singularity.lofarbase

+    sudo singularity build lofar_sksp_base_cep3.sif Singularity.lofar_sksp_base_cep3

+2) Build Singularity.lofar (use the `From: localimage` part instead of the Singularity Hub part)

+    sudo singularity build lofar_sksp_cep3.sif Singularity.lofar_sksp_cep3

 Visit the  [wiki](https://github.com/tikk3r/lofar-grid-hpccloud/wiki) for more detailed information and build instructions.